adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Discussion points
 - config migration tool (the magic) needs to be built
     - ORG?
 Identifying the person / email of the owner.
 What is it, where is it, how do we know what it is?
-    - what gets migrated, specifically
+    - what gets migrated, specifically.
+List should likely be inclusive of all config items listed in [v5 arch](https://www.aem.live/drafts/uncled/helix5#config-service-aspects)
     - what can't be migrated, what manual steps will be needed regardless
     - do we run it on every current customer initially?
-Do we need to tell them?
+What would it take to automate as much of this as possible, including ORG considerations
-- Keeping track on customers who have been (and not been) migrated: some reporting will be needed
+- Keeping track of customers who have been (and not been) migrated: some reporting will be needed
-- Configbus documentation -> step-by-step of what is different and how to effect changes
+- Configbus documentation -> step-by-step of what is different and how to effect changes for newly migrated customers

 Draft Migration flow
 ![Draft Flow](https://github.com/adobe/helix-home/blob/main/hackathons/12-psp/3-migration/draftMigrationFlow.png)